-- " "Landschapsarchitectuur en Ruimtelijke Planning" at Wageningen University, - " "Technische Planologie" at University of Groningen, - "Sociale Geografie en Planologie" at University of Amsterdam, Utrecht University or University of Groningen gives admission to the Master's degree programme, in which a convergence programme has to be completed.
+- " "Landschapsarchitectuur en Ruimtelijke Planning" at Wageningen University, - " "Technische Planologie" at University of Groningen, - " "Sociale Geografie en Planologie" at University of Amsterdam, Utrecht University or University of Groningen gives admission to the Master's degree programme, in which a convergence programme has to be completed.

-This convergence programme will be part of the Master's degree programme in Transport, Infrastructure and Logistics and consists of convergence courses stated in the Annex to the TER.
+This convergence programme will be part of the Master's degree programme in Transport, Infrastructure and Logistics and consists of convergence courses stated in the programme-specific Annex to this TER.